FAQ: Frequently Asked Questions

 A: Just send us an E-mail!
 It's that simple.

-Q: How can I help?
+Q: How can I contribute money?
 If you're a "dot.org", you must be looking for money, right?

 A: Frankly, no. We're really just looking for information.
 Of course, everybody's looking for money.
 If you'd care to make a NON-tax-deductible contribution to our efforts, feel free to send us all the cash you can spare.
 But that's not why we're here, and we're doing this on a shoestring budget (pretty close to $0).
 This doesn't cost us much, so we don't need much.
 We're really not asking for anything but information.